JulioJoulesAlvarado/ffWeb/README.md

 <b>3 Big Files</b>

-main: runs the website.
+main.py: runs the website.
 Directory info, login, signup, and calls other functions
 <p>
-statsCreator: takes the csv's with data and transforms them into stats for the database.
+statsCreator.py: takes the csv's with data and transforms them into stats for the database.
 </p>
 <p>
-database: handles all of the data entry, updating, and delition from cloud.
+database.py: handles all of the data entry, updating, and delition from cloud.
 Returns Queries in list format.
 </p>
 <p>
-Player: Class for Player.
+Player.py: Class for Player.
 Instantiates player with stats.
 Has method to convert Class into data for the database to process.
 </p>
 <p>
-QB,RB,WR,TE: Inherits from PLayer.
+QB.py,RB.py,WR.py,TE.py: Inherits from PLayer.
 Only new method is each individual class calculates expected Scores differently.
 </p>
 <p>
-geneticAlgo: takes user preferences and generates a lineup using the database and user preferences.
+geneticAlgo.py: takes user preferences and generates a lineup using the database and user preferences.
 </p>
 <p>
 <b>HTML pages are in /templates</b>